nrfconnect/sdk-nrfxlib/nrf_802154/doc/antenna_diversity.rst

 The following timings are constant when the antenna diversity module operates in RX automatic mode:

-* RSSI settle time - 15 us
+* RSSI settle time - 15 us.
   This is the time after the antenna switch, during which the RSSI measurement may not be valid.
   The RSSI settle time is hardware-dependent.

-* RSSI measurement time - 200 ns
+* RSSI measurement time - 200 ns.
-* Software lag during the time-out configuration - 40-50 us
+* Software lag during the time-out configuration - 40-50 us.
-* Antenna selection time - 15 - 160 us
+* Antenna selection time - 15 - 160 us.
   This is the time after the SYNC event when the driver selects the antenna with the best RSSI.

 .. note::
    Since the antenna does not change during the software lag, there is no need to wait for the RSSI to settle for another 15 us.

 .. figure:: images/ant_diversity_rx_timing.svg
-   :alt: Timings while operating in RX automatic mode.
+   :alt: Timings while operating in RX automatic mode

-   Timings while operating in RX automatic mode.
+   Timings while operating in RX automatic mode

 .. figure:: images/ant_diversity_rx_timeout.svg
    :alt: A false positive on preamble detection scenario during the automatic antenna selection